Philosophy & FAQ’s

 3. Would you be willing to have a drug evaluation?

 I absolutely would be willing to have a drug evaluation.
-It is a small way for me to prove that I respect the people of the Quapaw Nation enough to always be free of any mind-altering substances and stay clear minded.
+It is a small way for me to prove that I respect the O-gah-pah people enough to always be free of any mind-altering substances and stay clear minded.

 4. How important is it for you to find common ground with other elected officials?

-Most importantly, I will communicate to everyone openly and honestly.
+Most importantly, I will communicate with everyone openly and honestly.
 I will provide information from different perspectives to allow others to form their own evaluations of a situation.
-I will let you know if I may have a personal bias or a conflict of interest with an issue that may arise.
+I will let you know if I may have personal bias or a conflict of interest with an issue that may arise and recuse myself when appropriate.
 I will explain my rationale and intentions behind any decisions that may be questioned.

 Likewise, I will also hold others accountable when the situation warrants it.
 I will never compromise my integrity and ethics, especially if it could be harmful to the people of the Quapaw Nation.